 While these findings seem promising, veterinarians are still investigating the full effects of resveratrol on the canine immune system.
-It is unclear whether prolonged administration of resveratrol supplements poses any harm for dogs and other animals.
+It is unclear whether prolonged administration of resveratrol supplements poses any harm to dogs and other animals.
 More research is needed to determine the side effects of the compound, not just in dogs but in all animals.

-Additionally, nearly all the studies that suggest resveratrol is mostly beneficial were conducted on culture cells, fruit flies, fish, and mice.
+Additionally, nearly all the studies that suggest resveratrol is mostly beneficial were conducted on cultured cells, fruit flies, fish, and mice.
 Though studies show that resveratrol increases these animals’ lifespans, resveratrol will most likely affect dogs differently.
 There are few studies on the effects of resveratrol in dogs.

 Many studies remain optimistic about the health benefits of resveratrol for both canines and humans.
 However, it may not be the miracle supplement some sources claim it is.

 Most healthy dogs will not require resveratrol supplementation, especially since resveratrol should be administered in very small amounts.
-If you want to add a little extra resveratrol to your dog’s diet, consider feeding him blueberries or peanuts.
+If you want to add a little extra resveratrol to your dog’s diet, consider feeding them blueberries or peanuts.
 Both foods contain naturally-occurring resveratrol, in addition to vitamins, minerals, and heart-healthy antioxidants.